 Although embezzlement is a type of theft crime, it is different from most others.
 In the majority of these crimes, the thief has no legitimate access to the stolen property.
 In an embezzlement situation, a fiduciary relationship usually exists between the thief and the alleged victim.
 This means the embezzler is initially in a position of trust and has some legitimate access to or control of the property.
 Embezzlement occurs when a person in charge of handling money for another person or company dishonestly takes some of the money for their own benefit.

-Well-versed local Chandler attorneys could examine each case and develop unique defense strategies.
-An assigned Chandler prosecutor would need to prove that the defendant intentionally took the other person’s assets.
+Well-versed local Gilbert attorneys could examine each case and develop unique defense strategies.
+An assigned Gilbert prosecutor would need to prove that the defendant intentionally took the other person’s assets.
 A seasoned embezzlement attorney could help a defendant find evidence to prove that they only mistakenly transferred the property to themselves.

 Embezzlement occurs when people in positions of trust take a portion of the money they are in charge of handling.
 Sometimes, people borrow small amounts of money because they are in financial trouble.
 Other times, people take money because they feel that nobody will notice that they took it.
 Regardless of the reason behind the theft, embezzlement is still a crime.

 - A caretaker for an elderly, frail, or disabled person taking their client’s property or money

 - A family member taking advantage of their elderly or disabled relative’s condition by writing checks to themselves or using their relative’s credit cards for their personal gain

 - A financial advisor taking their clients’ money, such as by dipping into their clients’ trust fund

 - A store clerk or cashier failing to register a sale and pocketing the cash

 - A worker creating false bills and false sales

 - A person creating a complex Ponzi scheme to defraud their investors